Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 In this example we use an `ELRO FA20RF/2
 <http://www.elro.eu/en/products/cat/flamingo/security1/smoke-detectors/wireless-interconnectable-smoke-detectors>`__
 smoke detector.
 It is equipped with two different LEDs.
-One lights up during alarm red, it is a combined green/red LED.
+One lights up red during alarm, it is a combined green/red LED.

 Take a look at the Smoke Detector
 ---------------------------------